Scusa ma ti chiamo amore

-Sorry but i call you love (Scusa ma ti chiamo amore) is a 2008 film directed by Federico Moccia and interpreted by Raoul Bova and Michela Quattrociocche.
-Cinematic adaptation of the Italian novel Scusa ma ti chiamo amore is published by the movie director.
+Sorry but I call you love (Scusa ma ti chiamo amore) is a 2008 Italian romantic comedy film directed by Federico Moccia and starring Raoul Bova and Michela Quattrociocche.
+A cinematic adaptation of the Italian novel Scusa ma ti chiamo amore is published by the movie director.

-The film was released on the Italian cinema circuit on January 25, 2008.
+The film was released on the Italian cinema circuit on 25 January 2008.